The DCEU comes roaring back to life with superheroes the way they were meant to be, and this time I think we can actually all agree on that.

 The DCEU's had a hard time of it, both in a general sense (everyone kind of hates it, even if they like individual movies from it) and a personal one (I have not enjoyed the last three films in a franchise that, until today, was only five films long).
 Anyway, it's fun to have fun, as they say, and it's a relief to find that the sixth film has finally broken DC's losing streak.
 Above all, it's nice to find that while my appreciation for the DCEU has been heterodox—given you're looking at the biggest and perhaps only Batman v Superman fan on infinite Earths—sometimes other people actually do love what I love, even if it's slightly bemusing to me that the particular case where me and everybody else intersect is this one.
 Well, if we're being fair, I'm sure I still love it more.

 And what I love, of course, is Aquaman.
-A more straightforward superhero film there could not be, though it's one that embraces the ecstatic hybrid possibilities of the genre—sci-fi, fantasy, action, adventure, romance, melodrama, comedy, dynastic war thriller, full-on Campbellian monomyth, even genuine horror; you name it, it's got it—as much (or more) than anything we've seen before.
+A more straightforward superhero film there could not be, though it's one that embraces the ecstatic hybrid possibilities of the genre—sci-fi, fantasy, action, adventure, romance, melodrama, comedy, dynastic war thriller, full-on Campbellian monomyth, even genuine horror; you name it, it's got it—as much as (or more than) anything we've seen before.
 If it's a "course correction" for the DCEU, it's a good one; it balances the hyperserious tone of Zack Synder's films with the frothiness that people want, and with a humanity that might be novel to the genre (in film) altogether.
 It's not always perfect, but when it's perfect, it's as good as any superhero film has ever been.